ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the Root Data Entity using the [hasPart] property.
 Directory hierarchies MAY be represented with nested Dataset _Data Entities_, or the Root Dataset MAY refer to files anywhere in the hierarchy using [hasPart].

-_Data Entities_ representing files MUST have `File` as a value for `@type`.   `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
+_Data Entities_ representing files MUST have `"File"` as a value for `@type`. `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
 The term _File_ here is liberal, and includes "downloadable" resources where `@id` is an absolute URI.

-_Data Entities_ representing directories MUST be of `@type: Dataset`.
+_Data Entities_ representing directories MUST be of `"@type": "Dataset"`.
 The term _directory_ here includes HTTP file listings where `@id` is an absolute URI, however "external" directories SHOULD have a programmatic listing of their content (e.g. another RO-Crate).

 _Data Entities_ can also be other types, for instance an online database.
-These SHOULD be of `@type: CreativeWork` and typically have a `@id` which is an absolute URI.
+These SHOULD be of `"@type": "CreativeWork"` and typically have a `@id` which is an absolute URI.

-In all cases, `@type` MAY be an array in order to also specify a more specific type, e.g. `@type: [File, Workflow]`
+In all cases, `@type` MAY be an array in order to also specify a more specific type, e.g. `"@type": ["File", "ComputationalWorkflow"]`

 _Note: as indicated above, there is no requirement to represent every file and folder in an RO-Crate as Data Entities in the RO-Crate JSON-LD._